Nakamoto for Stacking Providers

 Update any internal infrastructure or automation that you use to manage your pool

-Once you are running a signer as described in the How to Run a Signer doc, you'll initiate Stacking transactions as normal, but you'll need to pass an additional Signer signature field.
-This is covered extensively in the How to Stack doc.
+Once you are running a signer as described in the doc, you'll initiate Stacking transactions as normal, but you'll need to pass an additional Signer signature field.
+This is covered extensively in the doc.